stevetolvaj/SimpleTunes/README.md

 # How to run

+For Android Devices and Emulated Android Devices:

+-Download the apk file found at this link: https://github.com/cis3296s22/SimpleTunes/raw/main/app-debug.apk

+-Find the downloaded file in your file system, select the file and choose install

+- The app will now be installed in your device apps

+- The app will now run when selected

+For Running on Android Studio:

--Download the latest version of Android Studio
+-Download the latest version of Android Studio: https://developer.android.com/studio/?gclid=Cj0KCQjw5-WRBhCKARIsAAId9FnNsgtxKZxxRB4C50f-VUj4B6p3EitP48TIwFI0db2dmWF_nqooFJYaAjwtEALw_wcB&gclsrc=aw.ds

 -Download the latest release of Simple Tunes